I usually get more than 10 emails a week from CloudAcademy.com members that have heard of Cloud Computing and would like to start learning it.

 The Linux operating system will become your best friend with the first approach to Cloud Computing.
 If you are using an IaaS (Infrastructure as a Service) platform, chances are that Linux will be the operating system you’ll use.
 Today we still don’t have courses about Linux but some are coming online, as written in our roadmap.

 Linux is the main choice of companies that work with web applications and scalable environments.
 Amazon Web Services and Google Cloud Platform, for example, are built around many Linux concepts.
-In some cases you will find also software like Docker, that are specifically built for Linux: you can’t ignore them because, as a developer or system administrator, you will find them more and more important for your work.
+In some cases you will find also software like Docker, that is specifically built for Linux: you can’t ignore them because, as a developer or system administrator, you will find them more and more important for your work.

 How to learn Linux?
 The best way is starting using it and then looking for documentation and basic courses online.
 In CloudAcademy.com we usually show Debian or Ubuntu in our courses.
 Those are the best Linux distributions to start with.